 - Nausea and vomiting chemotherapy sometimes causes this.
 It can usually be managed with anti-sickness (anti-emetic) drugs.
 For further information please visit Macmillan Cancer Support at www.macmillan.org.uk - Allergic reactions some patients experience an allergy to bleomycin, which occurs three to five hours after it is given.
 You may feel as if you have a flu-like condition (fever, headaches, pain).
 It does not last very long.
 Please inform a member of your team if this happens and your doctor may prescribe medicines to control this reaction. - Hair loss (alopecia) temporary hair loss usually happens.
 For further information please refer to the Macmillan booklet Coping with hair loss. - Sore mouth keep your mouth clean and healthy by drinking plenty of fluids and carrying out good oral hygiene. - Numbness and tingling in the hands and feet (peripheral neuropathy) vincristine can cause problems with the nerves in the body.
-It can cause sensations such as tingling, burning, numbness or pins and needles in the hands and/or the feet.
+It can cause sensations like tingling, burning, numbness or pins and needles in the hands and/or the feet.
 Tell your doctor if you get any of these sensations, so they can be monitored.
-Most of the time, these symptoms will get better after your treatment ends, although it may take some time. - Effects on the bladder cyclophosphamide can cause irritation to the bladder.
+Most of the time, these symptoms will get better after your treatment ends, although it may take some time.

+- Effects on the bladder cyclophosphamide can cause irritation to the bladder.
 Drinking plenty of fluids will help prevent this.
 If you notice blood in your urine, please tell your doctor or nurse.

-- Constipation if you experience constipation, it can be treated with laxatives. - Skin and nail changes the skin around the site of the injection may become irritated.
+Mitoxantrone is blue in colour and may cause your urine to become green for up to 24 hours following each treatment. - Constipation if you experience constipation, it can be treated with laxatives. - Skin and nail changes the skin around the site of the injection may become irritated.
 Your skin may also become darker, redder and more sensitive to light.
 You will need to take care in the sun as your skin may burn more easily during treatment and for several months afterwards.
 Your nails may become darker than usual and they may develop ridges.
 White lines may appear on them.
 These changes usually grow out over a few months after the treatment has finished. - Headaches if you have a headache for more than 24 hours you must inform your doctor or Clinical Nurse Specialist.